WZDA

-WZDA (103.9 FM) is a commercial radio station licensed to Beavercreek, Ohio, serving the Dayton metro area, owned by iHeartMedia, Inc. As of December 27, 2021, it broadcasts country music on its standard analog transmission, using the "New Country 103.9" moniker, after previously being an alternative rock station called "Alt 103.9."
-The WZDA studios are located in Dayton, while the station transmitter resides in the neighboring suburb of Moraine.
-Besides a standard analog transmission, WZDA broadcasts in HD Radio, and is available online via iHeartRadio.
+WZDA (103.9 FM) is a commercial radio station licensed to Beavercreek, Ohio, serving the Dayton metro area.
+Owned by iHeartMedia, Inc., it broadcasts country music, with studios in Dayton and transmitter in Moraine.
+Besides a standard analog transmission, WZDA broadcasts in HD Radio and is available online via iHeartRadio.

 History

 WHBM (1962–1978)

 WZDA's HD Radio Channels on a SPARC Radio with PSD.

 WZDA began as WHBM on June 18, 1962, under license to Xenia, Ohio; the WHBM call letters stood for "Harry B. Miller", the station's owner and general manager.
 WHBM was the FM sister station to AM station WELX in Xenia and WERM in Wapakoneta.
 WELX and WHBM began operations in the late 1960s with a middle of the road format, then switching in the early 1970s to progressive jazz and soul gospel.
 WHBM_FM, began operations first in 1962 from the second floor above "The Dutch Oven" bakery on North Detroit St., in Xenia.
 WELX began operations several years later.
 Both stations eventually operated from the WELX transmitter site adjacent to U.S. Route 35 off June Drive in Xenia.
 Both stations miraculously survived the April 3, 1974, tornado which ravaged Xenia and nearby Beavercreek.
 However, a fire destroyed the small studio/transmitter building around 1977, thus WELX and WHBM both went silent.